ajvondrak/mancala/README.md

 - _relay sowing_: if the last seed during sowing lands in an occupied pit, continue by collecting & sowing from that pit; this continual re-sowing ends when your last seed lands in an empty pit
+- game ends when either player's side is empty (i.e., all 6 pits are empty after sowing)

 I'm using this as a toy project to try out [Go](https://golang.org/).
 The goal is to write an AI to play the game perfectly, as I assume the game tree isn't